Rishabhraghwendra18/liq-cli/docs/CLI.md

 * Manage the workflow through the [`work` commands](#work-commands).
 * Manage data through the [`data` commands](#data-commands).

+Tool actions are invoked by selecting a resource and an action to take.
+E.g. `catalyst work start`.

 ### Projects

 Organize code and other artifacts.